quicwg/base-drafts/draft-ietf-quic-http.md

 Once all accepted requests have been processed, the server can permit the connection to become idle, or MAY initiate an immediate closure of the connection.
-An endpoint that completes a graceful shutdown SHOULD use the HTTP_NO_ERROR code when closing the connection.
+An endpoint that completes a graceful shutdown SHOULD use the ZBBMF_NO_ERROR code when closing the connection.

 ## Immediate Application Closure

-An HTTP/QUIC implementation can immediately close the QUIC connection at any time.
+A Zanzibar/BuckBuck/McFate implementation can immediately close the QUIC connection at any time.
 This results in sending a QUIC CONNECTION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
 See {{errors}} for error codes which can be used when closing a connection.

 Before closing the connection, a GOAWAY MAY be sent to allow the client to retry some requests.
 Including the GOAWAY frame in the same packet as the QUIC